joe-taylor/postgres-jupyter-environment/README.md

 > **Work in progress** - this repo doesn't do what it's supposed to yet.
+Try
-Try checking back later.
+> checking back later.

 # Postgres Jupyter Environment

-Using docker compose, this project will provide an easy method of connecting jupyter to an isolated postgresql database.
-This can be an effective way of exploring existing relational data.
+This project uses Docker Compose to provide a preconfigured Jupyter notebook connected to an isolated postgresql database.
+This can be an effective way to explore relational data.

 ## Usage